sjyang8/DLRR/README.md

 2).
 Details

-For DLRR,  the "Call_DLRR_single_test_indian_data" will automatically create a new folder for saving the detailed results,  i\.e\.
-"Indian_pines_results/Indian_pinesper_class0.05each_iter/"\.
+For DLRR,  the "Call_DLRR_single_test_indian_data" will automatically create a new folder for saving the detailed results,  i\.e\., "Indian_pines_results/Indian_pinesper_class0.05each_iter/"\.
 In such folder, for example, the result file "Indian_pines_train1_iters3_result_svm.mat" saves the results for 3rd learning iteration of 1th run\.
 In the following, we also show the detailed description for the variables that stored in the result file\.

 Variable description:
 accuracy_SVM1 	-------- 	OA on original feature